For me, street photography is all about traveling light, and I get really want to be walking the streets with a big bag full of lenses.

-Obviously, your photography or style of art is completely up to you, and you have to find the right lens for that picture style, but if you’re a beginner, you may not really know where to start.
+Obviously, your photography or art style is entirely up to you, and you have to find the right lens for that picture style, but if you’re a beginner, you may not really know where to start.

 What kind of results could you expect from different lenses your focal length, so you would have a better idea of what lenses to buy next.